Omega 1952 Seamaster, White Honeycomb 3,6,9,12, 2577-11

 Invisible

-This is subjective, but I find. a certain charm with the bumper wearing experience.
+I find a certain charm in the bumper wearing experience.

 .